 by Megan Webb-Morgan

-Small business CRM is integral to success.
+Small business CRM like Keap is integral to success.
 And if your CRM software is losing its functionality or making it difficult to utilize effectively, you may think it’s time to upgrade to an entirely new system.
 However, before you go through with such a costly and time-consuming expenditure, you should first perform an audit to identify the root causes of your CRM system’s problems.
 From processes to the software itself, there are a number of reasons your system could be malfunctioning.
 However, the first decision you’ll need to make is whether you’ll perform the audit yourself or hire a professional.

 CRM audit requirements

 You can perform an audit on your CRM or sales software yourself, or hire a professional to do it for you.
 Regardless, the goal of the audit is to identify the root cause of your CRM problems and determine whether the system needs to be modified or replaced.

 - Potential problems within your system can include: over-customized software, outgrowing the basic program, and sales or service processes not put in place successfully.

 - Francoise Tourniaire argues in "Just Enough CRM", “Very often, the root cause is poor processes rather than the tool itself.
 Processes that are inefficient, not customer-friendly, or plain confusing need to be fixed before any tool can be successful.”

 Option 1: How to do it yourself

 You can perform a quick audit of the software yourself to determine whether your processes and tools are functioning correctly.
 This audit may uncover issues that you can further assess in a more detailed audit later on.
 Utilize the following categories for assessment in order to determine if your software is working to the best of its ability: